Prevent Friction Loss in Fire Hoses

 Fire Hose Maintenance

-The first, and easiest, method for reducing friction loss is to ensure the upkeep and maintenance of your hose and equipment.
+The first, and easiest, method for reducing friction loss in fire hoses is to ensure the upkeep and maintenance of your hose and equipment.
 Since rough hose increases friction loss, keeping hose (and other equipment) in good working order reduces that effect.

 Store and transport your fire hose with care.
 Avoid kinks and make sure there is plenty of air circulation.
 Keep it clean after coming into contact with dirt, oil, and chemicals, and protect the outer jacket from abrasions.
 Also, make sure the hose isn’t punctured or pierced, and check it regularly.